LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 get deceived in darkness

-when someone is our light

-and we loose that one.
+when we loose our light.

 &nbsp;